DirectRTX/Simple-Ad-Network/README.md

 2.  <b>Send the traffic to a single network.</b>  There are plenty of networks like PopCash, Propeller Ads, and ZeroPark that will provide you with a direct link that you can send the unsold traffic to and make money.

-3.  <b>Send the traffic to <a href="https://www.adspyglass.com/">AdSpyGlass</a>.</b>  This is an ad mediation network that will automatically forward your traffic to the network its algorithm detects will pay the most for that specific visitor.
+3.  <b>Send the traffic to <a target="_blank" href="https://www.adspyglass.com/">AdSpyGlass</a>.</b>  This is an ad mediation network that will automatically forward your traffic to the network its algorithm detects will pay the most for that specific visitor.
 It will also send unsold traffic from one network to the next using a waterfall system (described below).

 4.  <b>Setup your own waterfall system.</b>  You can signup for multiple networks that provide both direct links and fallback URLs.
 For example, you can set Network #1's fallback URL as the direct link from Network #2 and set the fallback URL for Network #2 as the fallback URL from Network #3 and so on.
 But in our opinion, it's easier to just use AdSpyGlass to handle all of that for you - they are free and take 10% of your traffic for using their service.